CoreumFoundation/coreum/x/dex/spec/README.md

 ### Restricted trade

+#### Block DEX

+The asset FT token admin at time of issues can set the `block_dex` feature, which will block the DEX completely for the issued denom.
+So the DEX won't accept the orders with the denom.

+#### Denoms to trade with

-This feature introduces an enhancement to the `restricted_trade` functionality, permitting the asset FT (a specific fungible token) to be traded only against a predefined set of denoms.
-This adds a layer of control over trading pairs, ensuring that denom(asset FT) can only be exchanged with certain currencies or assets, as specified by the admin or governance.
+This feature introduces an enhancement to the asset FT (`restrict_dex` feature), allowing the asset FT (a specific fungible token) to be traded only against a predefined set of denoms specified in `denoms_to_trade_with`.
+This adds a layer of control over trading pairs, ensuring that denom(asset FT) can only be exchanged with certain denoms/currencies or assets, as specified by the admin.

 ## Extensions

 The current version of the DEX doesn't support the extensions.
 It means if a user places an order with the asset FT extension token, such an order will be rejected.